-While McClair has told friends that he is not ready for a senior first- team coaching job at Old Trafford, he could fit in perfectly at Ewood Park.
-McClair was so popular at United that he used to negotiate contracts for the young players with the manager, Alex Ferguson.
+While McClair has indicated that he is not ready for a first-team coaching job at Old Trafford, he may be prepared to take on the role where the spotlight is less bright.
+McClair has already proved popular with other players - at United at he used to negotiate contracts for the younger players with the manager, Alex Ferguson.

-As Kidd looks to strengthen his new playing staff, Manchester United's England defender Phil Neville appeared to occupy the top of his wish list.
+As Kidd, who will be introduced to the Blackburn fans before today's home game against Charlton, looked to strengthen his new playing staff, United's England defender, Phil Neville, appeared to occupy the top of his shopping list.

-Kidd is planning to return to Old Trafford for the young defender who has lost his place for club and country recently.
-Rovers' owner, Jack Walker, is willing to pay out around pounds 7m to sign Neville.
+Neville has lost his place for club and country recently and Rovers' owner, Jack Walker, is willing to pay out around pounds 7m.

-Kidd will also use his overseas contacts to find talent and is interested in the Italian market, where he is well connected.
-Internazionale's right- winger Francesco Moriero, linked with Middlesbrough, is one player he would like to buy.
+Kidd will also use his overseas contacts to find players and is interested in the Italian market, where he is well connected.
+Internazionale's right- winger Francesco Moriero, linked with Middlesbrough, is one player he could have in mind.

 McClair's principal rival for the Rovers post appears to be a close friend of Kidd, Willie Donachie.
-However, the Manchester City manager, Joe Royle, is determined that Donachie will remain at Maine Road.
+However, the Manchester City manager, Joe Royle, is determined to ensure that Donachie stays at Maine Road.
 Royle said: "Willie is Manchester City through and through.
 He is one of the main reasons I came to the club and I sincerely hope he won't leave."

-The Manchester United reserve team coach, Jim Ryan, has temporarily stepped into the void left by Kidd's departure.
-Ryan will be alongside Ferguson for today's Premiership game at Aston Villa.Reuse content
+The United reserve-team coach, Jim Ryan, has temporarily stepped into the void left by Kidd's exit.Reuse content